Council pools and halls likely to cost users more

 Hooker said they had compared fees for Tauranga’s amenities to other cities around New Zealand and Tauranga’s were “well below” the benchmark with the exception of the Baywave aquatic centre.

-A child or senior wanting to use the Greerton pool currently paid $2.60 compared to Wellington at $3.40, Auckland at $4.30- $5, or Hamilton at $4, according to the report to council.
+A child or senior wanting to use the Greerton pool currently paid $2.60 compared with Wellington at $3.40, Auckland at $4.30- $5, or Hamilton at $4, according to the report to the council.

 “We are aware that by increasing fees that will have an impact on some sectors of the community and some community groups,” said Hooker.